SRI-CSL/pascali-public/soot_runner/README.md

 Where PATH/TO is the full path to this directory, and "ant build" is replaced by whatever command builds your project.
 Output will be emitted to logs/toplevel.log

+You may also run a checing tool on the discovered java files, by invoking with the -t option and a tool to use (e.g. "-t soot", "-t inference" or "-t checker").

 LICENSE
 =======